beltranrengifo/my-presence/README.md

 - WOFFU_TOKEN: Your user token from Woffu.
 Inspect a request in your browser after login to get it
 - WOFFU_USER_ID: Your user id from Woffu.
 Inspect a request in your browser after login to get it

-Review & adjust the schedule settings in `.github/workflows/presence.yml`
+Review & adjust the schedule settings, if needed, in `.github/workflows/presence.yml`

 - Check [Crontab Guru](https://crontab.guru/) in case you need help with the cron configs.